Manufactured Homes Customized for the Handicapped May Offer Exterior and Interior Mobility

-As we live longer, many will eventually lose the ability to climb stairs, requiring the necessity for wheelchair accessibility of entry and/or exit to the home.
-The appropriate time to address that is when you are contemplating the purchase of a new manufactured home and securing a reliable construction company to properly prepare your site to accommodate placement of the home with the home specifications you are considering to purchase.
+As we live longer, many will eventually lose the ability to climb stairs, requiring the necessity for wheelchair accessibility of entry and exit of the home.
+The appropriate time to address that is when you are contemplating the purchase of a new manufactured home or modular home and securing a reliable construction company to properly prepare your site to accommodate the placement of the home with the home specifications you are considering purchasing.

-Typically a manufactured home or modular home is installed approximately three feet above grade, necessitating steps at each entry and exit door.
+Typically a manufactured home is installed approximately three feet above grade, necessitating steps at each entry and exit door.
 When a handicap ramp is used to displace the steps on a home, a 36-foot long ramp is required because each 12-foot horizontal length drops 12 inches, taking up a lot of space.
-Installing a handicap ramp of this size is only possible if the plot of land being used is large enough to accommodate.
+Installing a handicap ramp of this size is only possible if the plot of land being used is large enough to accommodate it.

 The good news is that there are other alternatives to be considered that might better your situation if limited space is a consideration.

-- Decrease the height of manufactured home: On a placement site that is near level, it is possible to install the home using shorter piers or blocks to a height from ground to about 16 inches, probably the lowest the home can be set above grade to allow for crawl space underneath home.
-This will require that the tires and axles be removed from the home chassis.
+- Decrease The Height Of Manufactured Home: On a placement site that is near level, it is possible to install the home using shorter piers or blocks to a height from ground to about 26 inches, probably the lowest the home can be set above grade to allow for crawl space underneath home.
+This will require that tires and axles be removed from the home chassis.
 At this height, you will be able to use a much shorter ramp.
-It may also allow you to create a ramp using concrete to a porch landing.
+It may also allow you to create a ramp using concrete for a porch landing.

-- In-Ground Low Profile Installation: Excavating a site (where permitted) to allow manufactured home or modular home to be installed with door entries to at ground level is becoming very popular with many home purchasers.
-This installation method eliminates the need for stairs and does not require the use of skirting (aka. underpinning) around the exterior of the home as the perimeter blocking or foundation is below ground level of home.
-The low profile of the home makes it appear more residential than a manufactured home installed in the conventional manner.
-This type of installation goes by various names, such as; pit-set, low profile, or a low silhouette installation.
+- In-Ground Low Profile Installation: Excavating a site (where permitted) to allow manufactured homes or modular homes to be installed with door entries to be at ground level is becoming very popular with many home purchasers.
+This installation method eliminates the need for stairs and does not require the use of skirting (aka underpinning) around the exterior of the home as the perimeter blocking or foundation is below ground level of the home.
+The low profile of the home makes it appear more residential than a manufactured home installed in a conventional manner.
+This type of installation goes by various names, such as pit sets. low profile or low silhouette installation.

-- Residential Wheelchair Lifts: Residential lifts are less expensive, adapt to high entries, can be used by residents/visitors and their footprint is minimal.
-Some manufacturers or post-production installers may be able to incorporate “lift ready” applications into the manufactured home front entry porches.
-The only drawback to lifts, they won’t work in an emergency during a power outage.
+- Residential Wheelchair Lifts: Residential lifts are less expensive, adapt to entries, can be used by residents/visitors, and their footprint is minimal.
+Some manufacturers or post-production installers may be able to incorporate “lift-ready” applications into the manufactured home entry porches.
+The only drawback to lifts – they won’t work in an emergency during a power outage.